Facelift in Brazil: Deep Plane planning for U.S. patients

 When can I return to work?

-It depends on your activity.
-For remote work or light activities, one week to ten days.
-For activities that require public presentation, two to three weeks.
+Return to work after a facelift usually ranges from one week to three weeks, depending on the activity.
+For remote work or light activities, one week to ten days may be enough.
+For activities that require public presentation, two to three weeks is more realistic.
 For intense physical effort, one month.

 Does the facelift leave visible scars?